FRC-2928/FRC-Programmer-Training/docs/Romi/Control/romiSystemId.md

         tankDriveVolts(leftFeedforward + leftPIDVolts, rightFeedforward + rightPIDVolts);
     }

-Now we have cascaded PID loops.
-The outer loop controls the distance and the inner loops control the amount of voltage that goes to each wheel motor.
+Now we have a cascaded PID loop.
+The outer loop controls the distance and the inner loop controls the voltage that goes to each wheel motor.

 Try this out by changing the output method in the *DriveDistanceProfiled* command.
 Comment out `arcadeDrive()`.